 SCOPE: To be provided by authors: Talent arranging the samples for dissection.

-Remove the eye as demonstrated earlier.
-Then, unpin the larva and flip it to the opposite side, so the other eye is accessible and repeat [1].
-Alternatively, poke the needle through the jaw to the other side and remove the eye without unpinning [2].
+Remove the eye with a sharp tungsten needle and fine forceps.
+Sometimes it is possible to poke the needle through the jaw to the opposite side and remove the other eye [1].

-SCOPE: To be provided by authors: Talent unpinning the larva and flipping it to the other side.

-SCOPE: To be provided by authors: Talent removing the eye by poking the needle through the jaw.
+SCOPE: To be provided by authors: Talent removing the eye facing upwards.

 Use the tungsten needle to scratch from the temporal to the ventral side of the ear [1].
 In the same action/motion, bring the needle posterior to the jaw and gently pull anteriorly until the ear and jaw are removed [2].
 Use forceps to pull the ventral organs and remaining yolk out [3].

 SCOPE: To be provided by authors: Talent scratching the temporal and ventral side of the ear.

+SCOPE: Talent removing the eye by poking the needle through the jaw.

 SCOPE: To be provided by authors: Talent removing the ear and jaw.